osm2pgsql-dev/osm2pgsql-website/_manual/03-database.md

 If you are hit by this, your options are to

-* increase the `max_connections` settings in your database configuration,
+* increase the `max_connections` settings in your database configuration, or
 * reduce the number of threads with the `--number-processes=THREADS` command line option of osm2pgsql, or
-* use [pgBouncer](https://www.pgbouncer.org/) to reduce the number of connections your server sees.